Mass Timber: Mastering Sustainable Materials to Reach New Heights

 At Pomerleau, we have been working with mass timber for more than 20 years, and we began our journey with the construction of the Centre de transformation du bois usiné de l'Université Laval - Pavillon Gene-H.-Kruger.
 Since then, we have completed more than 20 mass timber construction projects worth more than one billion dollars, including some landmark projects:

-It has always been a priority for Pomerleau to include mass timber in our projects, especially when we are involved at an early stage in the design phase (for example for Design-build projects).
-Our experts are working towards incorporating mass timber where it adds value to the projects since we already believe in the benefits of that material.
+It has always been a priority for Pomerleau to include mass timber in our projects, especially when we are involved at an early stage in the design phase (for example for Design-Build projects).
+Our experts are working towards incorporating mass timber where it adds value to the projects since we already believe in the benefits of the material.

 The expertise acquired through these projects allows us to optimize our approach at all stages of the project, starting with the design.
 In addition to the structural features that allow us to achieve greater spans, we pay attention to the latest developments in wood frame construction standards and building codes.
 Throughout the projects we design or are designing, we focus on the optimization of the fire protection systems, which calls for a different approach compared to steel or concrete structures.